 - Features: High power output, enhanced performance warranties

 - Pricing: $2.78 to $3.60 per watt

-Like Panasonic, LG is a consumer electronics manufacturer that makes solar panels.
-LG systems often rank highly in reviews of solar technology solutions and are some of the best options available to consumers.
-However, LG tends to cost more than other affordable options out there, so potential customers should weigh the high efficiency of LG’s panels against their price points.
+Like Panasonic, LG is a consumer electronics manufacturer that also makes solar panels.
+LG solar panels often rank highly in reviews of solar technology solutions, and are some of the best options available to consumers.
+However, LG solar panels do tend to cost more than other affordable options out there, so potential customers should weigh the high efficiency of LG’s panels against their price points.

 - Pricing: $2.85 to $3.05 per watt

-Silfab is a Canadian company that offers monocrystalline and bifacial panels globally.
-It also happens to be one of the few solar panel brands that manufacture its panels solely in North America.
-They’re a popular solution because of their high efficiency and density panel.
-Better yet, their panels also come with an unbeaten 30-year warranty alongside a recently increased performance guarantee.
+Silfab is a Canadian company that offers both monocrystalline and bifacial solar panels globally.
+It also happens to be one of the few solar panel brands that manufactures its panels solely in North America.
+They’re a popular solution because of their panel’s high efficiency and density.
+Better yet, their panels also come with a unbeaten 30-year warranty alongside a recently increased performance guarantee.

 - Features: Aesthetically pleasing, high-performance panels